EmuraDaisuke/SortingAlgorithm.SetsunaShiki/README.md

 # 刹那式(Setsuna-Shiki)
-Setsuna-Shiki is a new method of comparison stable sorting algorithm.
+Setsuna-Shiki is a new method of differential sorting algorithm that applies bisection insertion sorting.
 For a sorted array, focus on the place where the value change is made and sort very fast.

 It has the following features.